The secret to acquiring and retaining users is simple: understand their value.

 Downward trends are ok as long as your overall business revenue is increasing — like if customers are upgrading from monthly to annual subscriptions.

-Calculating your ARPU helps you:
+Calculating and regularly measuring your ARPU helps you:

 Although both Average Revenue per User and Customer Lifetime Value (LTV) help track revenue, they measure different things.